MicrosoftDocs/well-architected/well-architected/saas/compute.md

 - **Customer requirements**.
 Some customers might have specific needs for data residency, performance guarantees, or security compliance.
 If these requirements need higher isolation levels than usual, consider how to reflect the increased costs in your business model.

 - **Noisy neighbor problem**.
-Be aware of the noisy neighbor problem when sharing resources among tenants, with compute resources being the most affected.
+Be aware of the noisy neighbor problem when sharing resources among tenants.
+Compute resources are affected the most.
 For more information, see [Noisy neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor/noisy-neighbor).

   When you choose a tenancy model, balance the cost savings of resource sharing with the need to guarantee customer performance.
 Over-sharing resources or allowing excessive consumption can degrade the customer experience.